chloee122/8-Week-SQL-Challenge/Case study #5 - Data Mart/C. Before and After Analysis.md

 ---------------

-1.What is the total sales for the 4 weeks before and after 2020-06-15?
+1. What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?

 **Query:**